Animenosekai/nasse/README.md

 > If you don't specify it, it will be automatically generated from the function name.

-There is a specific syntax for your functions name:
+You can follow a specific syntax for your functions name to create rich routes:

-To create a hyphen "-", use an upper case letter, kinda like when you use camelCase.
+- To create a hyphen "-", use an upper case letter, kinda like when you use camelCase.

 > `def myRoute():` --> /my-route

-To create a new slash "/", use an underscore "_".
+- To create a new slash "/", use an underscore "_".

 > `def my_route():` --> /my/route

-To create a new dynamic parameter, use a double underscore "__".
+- To create a new dynamic parameter, use a double underscore "__".

 > `def my__route__(route):` --> /my/\<route>/

-You can mix everything up as you wish.
+- You can mix everything up as you wish.

 > `def my_helloWorld_route__name__(name):` --> /my/hello-world/\<name>/